pytest-dev/pytest/doc/en/fixture.rst

     but is not anymore advertised as the primary means of declaring fixture functions.

-"Funcargs" a prime example of dependency injection
+Fixtures: a prime example of dependency injection
 ---------------------------------------------------

-When injecting fixtures to test functions, pytest-2.0 introduced the term "funcargs" or "funcarg mechanism" which continues to be present also in docs today.
-It now refers to the specific case of injecting fixture values as arguments to test functions.
-With pytest-2.3 there are more possibilities to use fixtures but "funcargs" remain as the main way as they allow to directly state the dependencies of a test function.
+Fixtures allow test functions to easily receive and work against specific pre-initialized application objects without having to care about import/setup/cleanup details.

-As the following examples show in more detail, funcargs allow test functions to easily receive and work against specific pre-initialized application objects without having to care about import/setup/cleanup details.
 It's a prime example of `dependency injection`_ where fixture functions take the role of the *injector* and test functions are the *consumers* of fixture objects.